ABEEólica

 Brazil: 8th position in the World Ranking

-According to data from the GWEC – Global Wind Energy Council, Brazil overtook Canada to occupy the 8th position in the World Ranking of installed wind energy capacity.
+According to data from GWEC – Global Wind Energy Council, Brazil overtook Canada and moved up to 8th place in the World Ranking of installed wind energy capacity.

 • 2018